tenedev/prettier-config/README.md

 ## Automatic Plugin Detection

-`@tenedev/prettier-config` uses **dynamic plugin resolution** to automatically enable supported Prettier plugins and loaded automatically when installed in your project.
+`@tenedev/prettier-config` uses **dynamic plugin resolution** to automatically detect and enable supported Prettier plugins installed in your project.
 No additional Prettier configuration is required.

 ### How it works